Cyber-Var/TetrECS/README.md

 ## Description

 TetrECS is a Tetris-like game.
 The user has a game field with limited spaces.
 Tiles of different shapes appear on the screen.
 The player has limited time to place the tile on the field.
 The player has three lives.
-A life is lost whenever a current tile cannot be placed on the field as there are no places.
+A life is lost whenever a current tile cannot be placed on the field as there are no spaces.
 When all three lives are lost, the game is over.

 <img width="792" alt="Screenshot 2024-06-20 at 18 03 04" src="https://github.com/Cyber-Var/TetrECS/assets/58626516/e072e125-d568-49bd-a6ce-1f2e3a4dbbda">

 ## Instructions